jundalisay/sp/content/en/research/countries/china/xi/chapter-15h.md

 force for the advancement of social development.
 The will of the people determines the rise or fall of a political party.

-Comrade Mao Zedong said that communists are seeds and the common people are the land.
+Mao Zedong said that communists are seeds and the common people are the land.
 Without the fertile soil of the common people, no matter how good the seeds are, they will not germinate, blossom, or bear fruit.
 The key to the continuous development and growth of the Communist Party of China in the past 100 years lies in closely integrating its political ideals,